robertonogu/backend_labseq/README.md

 A `Dockerfile` was created for each application part - back-end and front-end.

+### Restful API

+Initially, we have to create an image with the command: `docker build -t name .` After the image has been created, a container must be created with this image, using the following command: `docker run -it -p 8080:8080 labseq`.

+### Single Page Application

+Initially, we have to create an image with the command: `docker build -t name .` After the image has been created, a container must be created with this image, using the following command: `docker run -it -p 4200:4200 labseq`.

 ### API Documentation

-The Restful API has been documented following the Open API standard.
-The Swagger was employed for such documentation.
-It is available at [http://localhost:8080/swagger-ui/](http://localhost:8080/swagger-ui/).
+The Swagger was used to document the API, and it is available at [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html).